Skip to main content

 Preview table

-1. Set Row grouping to determine what appears in the header rows:
+1. Set Row grouping to define the rows:

-• Enter the required column names and select labels for each column
+• Enter the required row or column names and select labels for each

 • To add columns, click + on the right side of the table (up to 30 columns per report)